joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### Template tags

 > This is an optional feature.
-We can use `Template tags` syntax to continue to separate the responsibilities of JSX tags.
+We can use `Template tags` syntax to separate the code of JSX tags in render(template) function.

 In the render(template) function of `jsx-sfc` components, you can use `Template tags` to define some reusable JSX logic: